angelopassaro/simon-speck/README.md

 # Implementations of Simon and Speck lightweight cipher

-The implementations follow the [implementatoon guide](https://nsacyber.github.io/simon-speck/implementations/ImplementationGuide1.1.pdf).
+The implementations follow the [implementation guide](https://nsacyber.github.io/simon-speck/implementations/ImplementationGuide1.1.pdf).

 # Disclaimer
 This implementation is for testing purposes **ONLY**  and safety is not guaranteed